DavidePanza/Text2Test/README.md

-# Text2Test 📚➡️❓
+# Text2Test

+Text2test is a web app that generates downloadable questions and answers from PDF textbooks uploaded by users, helping students prepare for exams
-**Text2Test** is an intelligent web application that transforms PDF documents into interactive study materials by automatically generating questions and answers.
-You can upload any PDF book or document, and let AI create meaningful questions to improve your learning experience.
+You can upload any PDF book or document, and let AI create questions to improve your learning experience.

 You can try the app for free at this link: [Text2Test](https://huggingface.co/spaces/davidepanza/test2text)

-## 🎯 Features
+## Features

 ### Two Question Generation Modes
-- **📖 Chapter-Based Questions**: Extract table of contents, select specific chapters, and generate targeted questions from chosen sections
+- **Chapter-Based Questions**: Extract table of contents, select specific chapters, and generate targeted questions from chosen sections
-- **🔍 Topic-Based Questions**: Input keywords or topics to generate questions from relevant content across the entire document
+- **Topic-Based Questions**: Input keywords or topics to generate questions from relevant content across the entire document

-### Smart PDF Processing
+### AI-powered PDF Processing
 - Automatic text extraction with PyMuPDF
 - Intelligent page numbering correction
 - Table of contents detection and parsing
 - Chapter boundary identification
 - PDF preview and inspection tools

-### Advanced AI Integration
+### AI Integration
 - **LLM**: Gemma2-12B-IT-4QAT model hosted on RunPod via Ollama
 - **Embeddings**: SentenceTransformers (all-MiniLM-L6-v2) for semantic search
 - **Vector Database**: ChromaDB for efficient content retrieval